Variable Images From CSV

-NOTE: after video production, the feature Image placement was added in response to user feedback.
+NOTE: after video production, features have been added in response to user feedback: Image placement option, and layer visibility control.
 See instructions below for details.

 Before using the script

-Using the script requires some preparation.
+Using the script requires preparation.
 First is a template image with specific layer names.

 This example is two normal pixel layers, “image1” and “image2”, then three text layers, “text1”, “text2”, and “text3”.
 And one final normal pixel layer “logo”.
 Pixel layers may be masked as are layers “image2” and “logo” in this example.